Oye Ekiti: Climate

 The dry season in Oye-Ekiti is hot, muggy, and partially cloudy whereas the wet season is warm, oppressive, and overcast.
-The temperature rarely falls below 56°F or rises over 95°F throughout the year, often ranging from 62°F to 90°F.
+The temperature rarely falls below 56 F or rises over 35 °C throughout the year, often ranging from 62 F to 90 F.

-With an average daily high temperature of 88°F, the hot season lasts for 2.6 months, from January 23 to April 9.
-With an average high of 89°F and low of 70°F, March is the warmest month of the year in Oye-Ekiti.
+With an average daily high temperature of 88 F, the hot season lasts for 2.6 months, from January 23 to April 9.
+With an average high of 89 F and low of 70 F, March is the warmest month of the year in Oye-Ekiti.

-With an average daily maximum temperature below 81°F, the chilly season lasts for 3.9 months, from June 19 to October 16.
-With an average low of 67°F and high of 79°F, August is the coldest month of the year in Oye-Ekiti.
+With an average daily maximum temperature below 27 °C, the chilly season lasts for 3.9 months, from June 19 to October 16.
+With an average low of 19 °C and high of 26 °C, August is the coldest month of the year in Oye-Ekiti.